Suzannah Weiss

 Suzannah Weiss (born September 6, 1990) is an American writer and sexologist.
 She is the author of Subjectified: Becoming a Sexual Subject (Polity, 2024), which details her journey toward sexual empowerment and a framework for moving beyond the objectification of women, and Eve's Blessing: Uncovering the Lost Pleasure Behind Female Pain (Polity, 2025), which challenges the normalization of women's pain and paves a path toward more pleasurable lives for women.
-She has written for publications including The New York Times, The Washington Post, and New York and edited for Teen Vogue, Complex, and Vice.
+She has written for publications including The New York Times, The Washington Post, and New York Magazine and edited for Teen Vogue, Complex, and Vice.

 Weiss is also a sex therapist, a sexual assault counselor, a birth doula, and a sex educator certified by the American Association of Sexuality Educators, Counselors, and Therapists (AASECT).
-She is the resident sexologist at Biird, a pleasure brand from the Netherlands.
+She is the resident sexologist at Erojoy, a wellness company that develops technology-driven sex toys.

 Weiss has taught a variety of sexuality courses and spoken at conferences including South by Southwest, the AASECT Conference, and the Woodhull Freedom Foundation's Sexual Freedom Summit.
 She has been quoted as an expert in publications such as Cosmopolitan, Men's Health, CNN, Glamour, and Teen Vogue and played a central role in social media discussions of how women are treated by doctors.
 Her writing has been published in several anthologies and has been discussed on The Today Show and The View.
+Her book Eve’s Blessing: Uncovering the Lost Pleasure Behind Female Pain received the AASECT Amplifying Voices book award for General Audience in 2026.
 She has appeared on Bold TV, C-SPAN, The Fallen State, and many radio shows and podcasts.

 Philosophy

 Weiss questions the idea that women's power is primarily located in their appearance and that sex functions as a gift granted to men for male pleasure.
-Instead, she advocates for an approach that ensures mutual satisfaction among all involved parties.

-She maintains that repeated exposure to the male gaze—including in media marketed to women—can result in the internalization of objectification.
-Weiss defines objectification as "the tendency to view one's body as an object for others to look at and evaluate", suggesting that this process often becomes intertwined with girlhood and womanhood.
+Instead, she advocates for an approach that centers women's desire.
+Her book Subjectified maintains that repeated exposure to the male gaze—including in media marketed to women—can result in self-objectification.
+Weiss suggests that objectification often becomes intertwined with girlhood and womanhood.
 Weiss promotes sexual empowerment and has encouraged individuals to communicate their desires and boundaries and respect one another's autonomy.